By; Will Johnson

-Flossie’s father was a mate on a large schooner which was destroyed on May 8th, 1902 when Mount Pele erupted and destroyed not only the lovely city of St. Pierre but also those ships which remained in the harbour so Flossie never knew her father.
+Flossie’s father “johnny Hassell” was a cook on a large American schooner which was destroyed on May 8th, 1902 when Mount Pele erupted and destroyed not only the lovely city of St. Pierre but also those ships which remained in the harbour so Flossie never knew her father.
 Her mother survived until the age of 83 and died on June 20th, 1951.

 She had three other siblings one named Ruby who was born on October 28th, 1898 who later emigrated to the United States and after having a son she died of pneumonia.
 Another sister Elva who was born on September 20th, 1896 but because of the trauma of the loss of her father and the hardships which followed she was committed to a mental institute on Curacao and died there.

 And then Volney (also spelled Valney) who was born blind on Sunday October 14th, 1894 and had to survive from farming the land.